 Nurses are crucial to quality patient care.
 For more than 100 years, Oak Point University has been known for producing some of the best nurses in the country.
 Our BSN program is designed for those who wish to begin their career in nursing equipped with the tools to hit the ground running.

-When you earn your BSN at Oak Point, you’ll have the skills you need to impact patient care and become a healthcare leader ready to shape the future of patient care.
+When you earn your BSN at Oak Point, you’ll have the skills you need to impact patient care and become a healthcare leader ready to shape the future.
 You’ll also become part of the Oak Point family connected to a vast and growing professional network.
-Your degree will open the door to clinical and managerial career paths that are only limited by your own personal ambition and your professional goals.
+Your degree will open the door to clinical and managerial career paths that are only limited by your own personal ambitions and professional goals.

 Upon completion of this program of study, graduates will:

 - Use effective modes of communication with patients, and healthcare providers in order to provide quality healthcare.